Design to simulate pickup at different RPM to test TCI, ACCDI, DCCDI, Tachometers, Power valves and ignition coils.

 The simulated pickup signal is 30Vpp (+15v and -15v) or can be reduced to 20Vpp (+10v -10v) with jumper N°2

 - With the help of a Capacitive Probe hooked to the sparkplug wire, this tester can measure the time that goes by between transmitted pickup and received spark and display the advance timing of the TCI/CDI under test.

-To do so you need a external High Voltage power supply (not provided)
+To test ACCDI you will need an external High Voltage power supply (not provided).

-- During extraction, Advance timing is exported in CSV format via Serial USB at 115200-N-8-1
+- During extraction, Advance timing is exported in CSV format on live via Serial USB at 115200-N-8-1

 - Detect RPM limiter

 - Can test Digital CDI/TCI (with processor inside)

 Cannot test simple analog CDI like GY6 (They only use resistors and capacitors and the advance timing comes mainly from the voltage of the VR, not from inside those CDI.)